Jayanth-MKV/Dog-Breed-Classifier/README.md

 Some people are planning on registering pets that aren’t actual dogs.

 You need to use an already developed Python classifier to make sure the participants are dogs.

+This project was part of the AI-Programming with Python Nanodregree by Udacity.